 Traveling, studying and working abroad is an experience that can open your mind, expand your horizons, and make your resume look more attractive to potential employers.
 However, it can also be nerve-wracking, uncomfortable and even frightening for the inexperienced and unprepared traveler.
 To minimize the impact on your peace of mind and your health, you must spend time preparing and researching your trip, especially if it is your first time.
 In some instances, you may spend months researching and preparing before being ready to travel.

 The information below is intended to aid in the research process as well as provide some leads to some of the options available to students and graduates.
-Business Career Services also has a number of books on international career and job search techniques.

 University of Alberta International is an excellent resource for preparing you to study, volunteer or work abroad.
 Their website has many great links, and the International Centre in HUB Mall has many sources on international opportunities.

 AIESEC (International Association of Students in Economics and Commerce)